 Disclosure: Some of the links below are affiliate links.
-This means that if you click that link and subsequently make a purchase, I will earn a commission.
-You pay nothing extra; any commission I earn comes at no additional cost to you.
-I recommend these products only because I have experience with them and use them for my own business.
+This means that if you click that link and subsequently make a purchase, I will earn a commission at no additional cost to you.

 Today, I’m going to show you exactly how to make money on Pinterest with affiliate links.
 I hope you’ve already learned about this wonderful passive income stream called affiliate marketing.

 Maybe at the moment, affiliate links are scattered throughout your blog posts and you are waiting to make a sale and get your commissions.
 But……